zeroc-ice/ice-builder-visualstudio/README.md

 ## Migration from the Ice Add-in for Visual Studio

 The Ice Builder for Visual Studio replaces the old Ice add-in for Visual Studio.
-Each time you start Visual Studio with both the Ice Builder extension and the Ice add-in enabled, the Ice Builder will offer to remove the Ice add-in.
+Each time you start Visual Studio with both the Ice Builder extension and the Ice add-in installed, the Ice Builder will offer to remove the Ice add-in.

 Project files created with the Ice add-in are not compatible with the Ice Builder.
 When you open such a project file, the Ice Builder will offer to convert your project's configuration to the Ice Builder format.
 You should backup your project files first, as this conversion is irreversible.

 ## Ice Home Configuration

 The Ice Builder relies on a specific Ice installation on your system.
-In Visual Studio, you can view or edit the home directory of this Ice installation through the `TOOLS` > `Options` > `Project and Solutions` > `Ice Builder` options sheet.
+In Visual Studio, you can view or edit the home directory of this Ice installation through the `TOOLS` > `Options` > `Project and Solutions` > `Ice Builder` options page.

 This installation can correspond to a binary distribution, such as `C:\Program Files (x86)\ZeroC\Ice-3.6.0`, or to a source tree, such as`C:\users\mike\github\zeroc-ice\ice`.
+When using a source tree, this source tree must be built beforehand with the version of Visual Studio you are currently using.

 ## C++ Usage